HORIBAEzSpecSDK/cpp-sdk/src/examples/README.md

 ## Building

-In order to excute the examples, you need to clone and build the `cpp-sdk` repository.
+In order to execute the examples, you need to clone and build the `cpp-sdk` repository.

 > [!NOTE]
 > For a straightforward setup, we recommend under Windows to install the dependencies using chocolatey as explained in
-> [Dependencies](../README_dependencies.md), use Visual Studio 2022 as compiler and its corresponding CMake generator.
+> [Dependencies](../../README_dependencies.md), use Visual Studio 2022 as compiler and its corresponding CMake generator (see [Building](../../README_building.md)).
 >
 > This would correspond to the following steps:
 > 1. In an admin PowerShell execute: